 How do we make sure that our transformations are correct?
 For a start, go through the entire AST, and look at the whole program first.

-This behaviour might be exactly what you want in the first place, making pi a true constant, which gets replaced during compilation, and can never be reassigned to stand for a different value.
+a true constant, which gets replaced during compilation, and can never be reassigned to stand for a different value.
 But it certainly violates the semantics of Python.

-So, what if want to stick to the semantics of Python, and still replace pi whenever we can?
-Then we first have to go through the entire program and check if pi gets assigned a value anywhere in the program.
-For the time being, we keep it simple: we bail out of substituting pi if there is any assignment to pi anywhere in the program.
+gets assigned a value anywhere in the program.
+For the time being, we keep it simple: we bail out of substituting pi

 We now use a node visitor, which is similar to the node transformer above.
 In contrast to the transformer, the visitor is not supposed to modify any of the nodes, but just go through the AST and look at the nodes (visit them).
 Accordingly, the visit methods do not return anything.

-In our case, we check if a Name node refers to pi and does something other than load the value of pi (remember the context field ctx).
+and does something other than load the value of pi

 import ast